dnmfarrell/ch/README.md

 ChatGPT Shell Script
 ---
-Take your productivity to the next level with `ch`, the POSIX-compliant shell script/library:
+`ch` is a POSIX-compliant shell script/library:
 - Access ChatGPT from your terminal, no more context switching to browser tabs.
-- Save money: the typical monthly cost of ChatGPT API is much lower than the fixed fee for web access.¹
+- Integrate ChatGPT requests with standard shell tools like pipes, redirects and grep.
-- Program ChatGPT with standard shell tools like pipes, redirects and grep.
-No more copy and paste!
+- Source `ch` in your own shell scripts to use it as a library.
+See `tests/run.sh` for an example.

 ### System Requirements
-- An operating system with a POSIX-compatible shell.
+1. An operating system with a POSIX-compatible shell.
 Tested on: Linux, MacOS, BSD, Android (via Termux).
-- A valid OpenAI ChatGPT API key.
+2. A valid OpenAI ChatGPT API key.
 Create one at OpenAI.
-- The curl and jq utilities to be installed.
+3. The curl and jq utilities to be installed.
-- An Internet connection.
+4. An Internet connection.

 ### Usage
     ch [Option]